aldomozhirov/money-transfer/README.md

 ```

 ### Constraints
+- User cannot be deleted if there are related accounts with this User
+- Supported currency codes are: USD, EUR, PLN, RUB
 - Transaction amount should be positive
 - Transaction cannot be reverted if ether source or target Account have been deleted
-- User cannot be deleted if there are related accounts with this User
+- Money transfer is not allowed between accounts with different currency

 ### Http Status
 - 200 OK